Is it possible box elder and elm seed bugs are interbreeding?

 We have several shrubs that have leaves covered with these little white things.
 I think it could be insect eggs but have not been able to find an image that matched.
 We have had an infestation of beetles for the past few years.
 They look like miniature box elder bugs.
 I showed them to a pest control professional.
 He said that the bugs were Chinese Elm bugs but gave little hope of getting rid of them.
 Could this be where they are coming from?
 If they are not insect eggs, what are they?
 What should be done about it?
 Thanks a bunch, Denise E. Lambert

-Salt Lake County Utah Posted 6 months ago
+Salt Lake County UT Posted about 1 year ago

 I have a beautiful (and rather large) evergreen tree that is beginning to display dead branches and needles within the inner part of the tree.
 This recently began and is now spreading throughout the entire tree.
 Is there a way to correct this? (see attached pictures).